 Booklets in the Series

-Note: Series titles are listed with the most recent titles first.
+Please note that issues are listed with the most recent titles appearing first.

 Over the years, Iliya Bluskov has collected a huge number of nice problems and solutions on various topics in Mathematics and this publication represents a part of this collection.
 The publication is written partly as an introductory text, and partly as a book about method of solving, and generally ordered in increasing level of difficulty.
 The book should be fully accessible to high school students, and parts of it to even younger students and can be used for preparation for mathematical competitions, but it can be useful in preparation for any future work in mathematics.
 It can be also used by teachers who work on preparation of students for competitions, and by instructors who teach any course that covers recurrence relations.